Life after weight-loss surgery

 - You expected friends and family would treat you differently after you lost weight.

 - You hoped the sad or nervous feelings you had would go away after surgery and weight loss.

 - You miss certain social rituals such as sharing food with friends or family, eating certain foods, or eating out with friends.

-For others, complications or a slow recovery from surgery or all the follow-up visits may conflict with the hope that everything was going to be better and easier afterward.
+Complications, or a slow recovery from surgery, or all the follow-up visits may conflict with the hope that everything was going to be better and easier afterward.